This tool samples environmental and contextual data layers at locations defined by species, genus, family etc. occurrences in a defined area.

 The data produced from Sampling contains records of all the species occurrence details (mainly in Darwin Core fields), data quality checks and with chosen environmental and contextual values appended to the record.

 1. Select the Export menu and then Points.

 Note the ‘Define new area’ will involve an extra step (please refer to Add Area for additional information).

-The Upload points and Upload assemblage have an additional step to upload a user’s file.
+The Upload points and Import points have an additional step to upload a user’s file.
 Follow the links for more information.
-Otherwise you will be presented with a screen like that below:

 Environmental data will return a numeric value, for example a value of the mean annual temperature at each of the point locations.
 Sampling contextual layers will return a category/class, for example, a land-use category such as ‘Forestry’ or a State / Territory such as ‘Victoria’.

 The download data file also contains TRUE/FALSE values for a range of data quality checks processed by the Atlas, or issues raised by users (e.g., ‘Suspected outlier’).
 Each column will only appear, if at least one record has a value of TRUE.
 See the Google Spreadsheet below for more details.

 There are several ways to easily select multiple layers, or to reuse a layer set from a previous session.
 A pre-set best 5 terrestrial layer set is also available.
 See Selection of multiple layers for more information on using this feature.